apache/causeway-site/content/applib-guide/how-tos/how-to-03-010-How-to-specify-a-set-of-choices-for-a-property.md

     public PropertyType[] choicesPropertyName()

 where `PropertyType` is the same type as that of the property itself.
+Any subtype of `Collection` may also be used.

 For example: